MrPowers/querybench/docs/other-benchmarks/clickbench-pros-cons.md

 The first query can be computed from the Parquet metadata alone: `"SELECT COUNT(*) FROM hits;"`.

-The query engine can simply fetch the row count from the metadata of every row group in the file and compute the sum.
+The query engine can fetch the row count from the metadata of every row group in the file and compute the sum.

-It's important to verify that engines use metadata to run queries faster when possible, but it's not particularily interesting after that's been confirmed.
+It's essential to verify that engines utilize metadata to run queries faster when possible, but it's not particularly interesting after that has been confirmed.

 **Lots of quick queries**

-A large portion of the queries (around 26) can be run in under a second on a Macbook M3 with 16 GB of RAM.
+A large portion of the queries (around 26) can be run in under a second on a MacBook M3 with 16 GB of RAM.

-10 queries finish between 1 and 3 seconds.
+Ten queries finish between 1 and 3 seconds.

-The remaining 6 queries take more than 3 seconds to run.
+The remaining six queries take more than 3 seconds to run.

 The queries are skewed to lightweight workflows that can run very quickly.

 ## Conclusion

-Querybench is a great benchmarking analysis and a great contribution to the data community.
+Querybench is an excellent benchmarking analysis and a significant contribution to the data community.

-It's awesome that Clickhouse has open sourced the dataset and the code.
-It's also amazing they maintain the benchmarks and made a nice user interface.
+It's fantastic that Clickhouse has open-sourced the dataset and the code.
+It's also amazing that they maintain the benchmarks and made a nice user interface.